chunned/databass/README.md

 # Overview

 This is a simple Python application intended to track music releases you listen to.
 Think of it like Last.fm-lite, with all tracking being manual.
 Databass is more like a music diary than a tracker like Last.fm.
+A more apt comparison would be Letterboxd for music.

 A few years ago, I decided I wanted to start exploring more music I'd never heard before.
 I started going through the book "1001 Albums to Listen to Before You Die" and wanted to keep some record of where I was in the list, and how I felt about each release.